-Adding a twist to the classic Nestle Toll House chocolate chip cookie is as easy as swapping in a few ingredients for these festive White Chocolate Cranberry Walnut Cookies.
+Adding a twist to the classic Nestle Toll House chocolate chip cookie is as easy as swapping in a few ingredients - dried cranberries, white chocolate chips, and walnut pieces - to create these festive, holiday-appropriate Cranberry Walnut Cookies.

-For the holidays I tweaked the OG Nestle Toll House chocolate chip cookie recipe by leaving the chocolate chips out and tagging white chocolate chips, dried cranberries, and walnuts in.
+For the Thanksgiving and Christmas holidays, I tweaked the OG Nestle Toll House chocolate chip cookie recipe by leaving the chocolate chips out and tagging in white chocolate chips, dried cranberries, and walnuts.

 Ingredients